Communication-Efficient Desire Alignment for Embodied Agent-Human Adaptation: Environment Details

 \subsection{Tasks}

 As described in Section \ref{sec:exp}, we evaluate our method, along with baselines and ablations, on two tasks: Prepare Afternoon Snack and Set Up Dinner Table.
-The detailed settings for these tasks are provided below.
+The details of these tasks are provided below.

 \textbf{Snack.} This task involves ten potential goals: cupcake, wine, milk, cereal, chips, apple, juice, pudding, creamybuns, and chocolatesyrup.
 The value space consists of five dimensions: Hungry, Thirsty, SweetTooth, Fruitarian, and Alcoholic, each of which takes one of three discrete levels: Not, Somewhat, or Very.
 The human user randomly samples values for these dimensions and then uses a language model to generate the corresponding goal set.
-The Snack-M level represents the medium difficulty, with 2 goals and a maximum of 200 steps.
-The Snack-L level represents the large difficulty, with 4 goals and a maximum of 300 steps.
-Performance is evaluated using three metrics: score, step count, and communication cost, as described in Section \ref{sec:exp}.
+The Snack-M level represents the medium difficulty, with 2 goals and a maximum of 60 steps.
+The Snack-L level represents the large difficulty, with 4 goals and a maximum of 120 steps.
+Performance is evaluated using two metrics: score and communication cost, as described in Section \ref{sec:exp}.

 \textbf{Table.} This task includes eight potential goals: coffeepot, breadslice, cutleryknife, mug, plate, wineglass, cutleryfork, and waterglass.
 The value space consists of five dimensions: NeedRefresh, Thirsty, MeatLove, CaffeinTolerable, and Alcoholic.
 The value levels, number of goals, step limit, and evaluation metrics are identical to those in the Snack task.